 For an effortless way to eat your veggies, try Beet Powder from Love Beets.

 Even with all the tips above, the prospect of quitting (or reducing) caffeine might be daunting.
-But if you know what to expect and how to take care of yourself, the transition period will be much smoother.
+If you’re looking to get energy without caffeine, try cutting back and experimenting with some of these alternatives.
+If you know what to expect and how to take care of yourself, the transition period will be much smoother.
 When it’s all done, you’ll be left with the benefits: better sleep, less anxiety, and stable energy throughout the day.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment and before changing your diet or healthcare regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.